Geothermal Water

 Mostly, when we think about geothermal energy we tend to think of geothermal heat pump technology and ground source pumps with their long coils of pipes buried deep within the Earth.
 But geothermal energy has many other advantages and even more uses than you might imagine especially for any processes were thermal heat or hot water is required.
 For example, geothermal water is being used in fish farms to spur the growth of aquatic animals ranging from shellfish, prawns, various amphibians, catfish and trout.

-Many farmers use geothermal energy to heat their greenhouses allowing them to grow vegetables and crops all year round or for the drying of fruits, vegetables and timber, as well as keeping their animals warm in winter.
+Many farmers use the hot water extracted from geothermal wells to heat their greenhouses allowing them to grow vegetables and crops all year round or for the drying of fruits, vegetables and timber, as well as keeping their animals warm in winter.

 Also, northern hemisphere countries like Iceland and Holland use geothermal water to heat side-walks, pavements and small pedestrian roads to prevent freezing in the winter thereby reducing accidents, just by using the heat below our feet in a positive way.